-With the calendar soon flipping to September, it’s time to start thinking about all things autumn.
+If you haven’t made the switch yet, now’s the time to start thinking about all things autumn.
 Before the craze of the holidays, fall is an opportunity to savor simple, beautiful moments—those that honor the change of seasons.
 Naturally (and spiritually) speaking, fall represents the harvest time of year.
 After all, late September through early December is when farmers reap the rewards of the growing season (summer).
 It’s no surprise that fall is synonymous with abundance and gratitude.
 And we’re especially grateful for what fruits and vegetables are in season in fall.

 An acknowledgment of growth and expansion, the autumnal months are a natural evolution of being.
 Just as nature cycles throughout the year, so do we.
-It’s all timely and succinct, whether or not we realize it.
+It’s all timely and succinct, whether we realize it or not.

 Throughout the year, we experience periods of growth, rebirth, etc.—and fall is all about self-reflection.
 It’s also about awareness and mindfulness.
 In fact, the change of seasons is a wonderful excuse to start that daily journal habit.
 Comfort—like hygge—is strongly symbolized by fall.
 Hello, candlelight and pumpkin spice.

-This season is prime time for seeking comfort amid dropping temperatures.
+This season is prime time for seeking out all things cozy amid dropping temperatures.
 Creating a serene and snug space is one of the best perks of autumn, as is creating the ultimate fall bucket list.

 Why Eating With the Seasons Is Beneficial